Pulmonary and Extra pulmonary Tuberculosis.

 • Start date Start date

-Intermittent episodes of fever in tuberculosis (TB) patients typically occur in the evening due to the diurnal pattern of fevers, which peak in the early evening.
-This phenomenon is linked to the release of pyogenic cytokines such as interleukin 1 (IL1), tumor necrosis factor (TNF), and interferon-alpha, which are regulated by the circadian rhythms of the hypothalamus.
-Night sweats, a common symptom in TB, are nonspecific and can result from bacteremia.
-It is important to note that while TB can present with these symptoms, many infections in otherwise healthy individuals are asymptomatic.
-The prevalence of positive TB tests is significantly higher than the number of symptomatic cases in developed countries, and the pyrogenic nature of the mycobacterium is more pronounced in patients with disseminated infections.
+Intermittent episodes of fever in tuberculosis (TB) patients typically occur in the evening due to the diurnal nature of fevers, influenced by cytokines such as Interleukin 1 (IL1), tumor necrosis factor (TNF), and interferon-α, which are regulated by the hypothalamus.
+Night sweats, commonly associated with TB, are nonspecific and can occur daily due to bacteremia.
+It is important to note that most TB infections in healthy individuals are asymptomatic, and the prevalence of positive TB tests is significantly higher than that of symptomatic cases in developed countries.
+The pyrogenic nature of Mycobacterium tuberculosis is particularly pronounced in patients with disseminated (extrapulmonary) infections.

 Manish7